TeaAlc/ai_experiments/02_llm_tts_storyteller/system_prompt.md

 <HIDDEN>
 Timeline:
-- Just happened: The rope bridge nearly collapsed; Ael’s calm steadied the group.
+- Just happened: The rope bridge nearly collapsed; Ael's calm steadied the group.
-- Next: Night camp among hoodoos; wind-carved “flutes” produce eerie tones that match the sigil’s rhythm.
+- Next: Night camp among hoodoos; wind-carved “flutes” produce eerie tones that match the sigil's rhythm.
 - Soon: Ambushers use dust veils; reveal one wearing a cracked dynasty token.
 </HIDDEN>

 <HIDDEN>
 Foreshadowing:
-- Echoing tones from rock formations match the reliquary’s hidden lock combination.
+- Echoing tones from rock formations match the reliquary's hidden lock combination.
-- A throwaway mention of “glass taxes” will tie to the dynasty’s downfall.
+- A throwaway mention of “glass taxes” will tie to the dynasty's downfall.
 </HIDDEN>

 <HIDDEN>
 Plan:
 - Insert a reversible setback: the mule train loses a crate; inside is a map corner (not the whole map).
-- Payoff target (2–3 chapters): Zara recognizes a trail-song that unlocks the canyon gate.
+- Payoff target (2-3 chapters): Zara recognizes a trail-song that unlocks the canyon gate.

 Notes:
 - Keep Corin likable even when wrong; give him a clever recovery.